seanacres/Art-Gallery/README.md

 #### Painting Model

-You will a single model object for this project.
+You will create a single model object for this project.
 It should represent a single painting, with an image and a value that indicates whether the user has liked it or not.

 1. Create a new Swift file called `Painting.swift`
 2. In the new file, create a class `Painting`